Chitra-devulapalli/Pallet-Detector/README.md

 ### Data Preparation:
 - Annotated the provided dataset and split it into training, validation, and test sets.
 - Used Grounded SAM to get both bounding box and segmented outputs based on a prompt.
+Various prompts were tested.
+"Pallets" and "Floor" worked the best.

   ![Screenshot from 2024-11-14 23-19-06](https://github.com/user-attachments/assets/a45a873c-3c67-48c9-9bb7-cf081d4601d3)
   ![Screenshot from 2024-11-14 23-19-18](https://github.com/user-attachments/assets/e001e2d5-f3da-4beb-9f08-42d15d896e86)